 Home > Travel information > Baggage information > Electronic devices

-Passengers may turn on and use cellular phones only when the main cabin door is open.
+Travelers may turn on and use cellular service only when the main cabin door is open or when instructed by a flight attendant.
 Pagers may be used to receive messages at any time.

 - electronic games